Latteralus/MCPHR/checklist.md

    - Database context provider
    - Auth context provider
    - Protected routes with role-based access
+   - Build configuration with proper polyfills for Node.js modules in the browser

 2. **UI Components**
    - Main layout with responsive sidebar